-Circulation areas Addendum to evacuation policy written to Site staff will manually open windows and doors in canteen area etc and monitor in line with outside weather conditions take account of new points New muster points and signage to them will be in place for September Internal seal rooms (rooms without windows) para or soperime.
-Site team to ensure ventilation plant is running on fresh air and to be enabled an hour before occupancy.
-(Main Hall, drama studio and music room) During cold winter months it is acceptable to use recirculated air to heat the fresh air heat exchanger to prevent ventilation units tripping out under frost conditions.
-Minimum fresh air settings must be in operation.
-A one-way system will be implemented in the main school corridors and stairs to prevent the year bubbles from crossing paths with each other, this will be indicated by signs and upheld by staff Teacher area at the front of the class is clearly marked if required by staff Desks are kept clear apart from resources required for the lesson Staff member allocated to teach the class, where possible (this should be on most occasions) should be ready in the class with the door open Students will walk straight into all classrooms for all lessons and use hand sanitiser and sit where directed by staff Students to wipe down any ICT equipment used Staff should endeavour to maintain social distance (2M) between students and other staff Use of staff rooms and other social areas should be kept to a minimum by staff, large gatherings of staff should be avoided Fire evacuation muster points will move, Year 11 and 10 on the top field and Year 9, 8 and 7 on the bottom field, a drill will take place early in the term Classroom Year bubbles will move around the school following the one-way system, if two Classroom format to be choice of teacher but Organisation different half-year groups are within a department, the leaving can be staggered to prevent mixing must support social distancing where possible and face forward
+Site staff will manually open windows and doors in canteen area etc and monitor in line with outside weather conditions

+Internal seal rooms (rooms without windows)

+- Site team to ensure ventilation plant is running on fresh air and to be enabled an hour before occupancy.
+(Main Hall, drama studio and music room) - Air conditioning split systems that cool the air for individual rooms must only be used when the air temperature is above 26 deg C and there are no alternative teaching areas.
+It should be noted that the risk of spreading new variants within the class bubble is increased.
+If intending to use such air conditioning then advice should be taken from the COO Paul Jones. - A one-way system will be implemented in the main school corridors and stairs to prevent the year bubbles from crossing paths with each other, this will be indicated by signs and upheld by staff - Teacher area at the front of the class is clearly marked if required by staff - Desks are kept clear apart from resources required for the lesson - Staff member allocated to teach the class, where possible (this should be on most occasions) should be ready in the class with the door open - Students will walk straight into all classrooms for all lessons and use hand sanitiser and sit where directed by staff - Students to wipe down any ICT equipment used - Staff should endeavour to maintain social distance (2M) between students and other staff - Use of staff rooms and other social areas should be kept to a minimum by staff, large gatherings of staff should be avoided - Fire evacuation muster points will move, Year 11 and 10 on the top field and Year 9, 8 and 7 on the bottom field, a drill will take place early in the term